andef4/interpret-segmentation/docs/index.rst

 ==================================================

 A one-stop shop for the interpretability of image segmentation models.
-This code was extracted from my bachelors thesis: https://github.com/andef4/thesis-code
+This code was extracted from the code of my bachelor thesis: https://github.com/andef4/thesis-code.

+The PDF of the thesis is available here: https://github.com/andef4/thesis-doc/releases/download/release/thesis.pdf.
+It contains detailed explanations of the methods used here.

 The following methods are currently implemented: